What’s The Difference Between Total Testosterone and Free Testosterone?

 Hormonal Imbalances and Erectile Dysfunction

-Obviously, testosterone plays a key role in the body’s sexual function.
+Testosterone clearly plays a key role in a man’s sexual function.
 Imbalances in testosterone levels can cause erectile dysfunction (ED) and decreased libido.
-However, testosterone may be only one of a myriad of factors contributing to ED.
+However, testosterone may be only one of a large number of factors contributing to ED.
+In future articles we will continue to explore more of those factors.